ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

 Learn about a self-hosted architecture that supports the basic services that are usually required in a home office or small business.

-# Business requirements considered
+# Business requirements

 The architecture supports the following requirements of the business:

+* Access the data from the internal and external network
-* Register users and computers
+* Register users
 * File and calendar sharing
 * Manage code and other business artifacts